Princes Wharf, Hobart: History

+CSIRO wharf, Hobart with research vessels, January 1988.
+The loading ramp and crane remain from the Empress of Australia ferry terminal, while the sandstone-finish block at right is part of the Marine Laboratories complex, constructed 1983–1984.

+CSIRO wharf (=Princes Wharf No 4) viewed from the CSIRO Marine Laboratories administration building, February 2009.
+The wharf crane, inherited from the Empress of Australia ferry terminal days, was eventually removed c.2010.

 The first wharf in Hobart was established in 1810 at Hunter Street.
 Traders at the time were not content with the location of the wharf: "It was a bit shallow and was exposed to some of the winds coming up the Derwent".
 A new wharf was built in the 1830s adjacent to Salamanca Place.
 Further development work began in 1890 to accommodate up to five vessels.
 A little ‘boat harbour’ was formed at the end of the wharf near the landing stage between it and Castray Esplanade known as Princes Steps.
 This is where the Duke of Edinburgh landed when he visited the port in 1868.
 By 1903, the new wharf was renamed Princes Wharf.

 World War 1 interrupted further development of the port area.
 By 1920 consideration had to be given to the replacement of the older piers as they were coming to the end of their useful lives.